zonagilreath/project-gist-databases/README.md

 Today's project will combine our work with the [requests library](http://docs.python-requests.org/en/master/) (HTTP) and databases.
 We will use requests to interface with Github's API to retrieve [gists](https://help.github.com/articles/about-gists/) and store them in a database that we will then be able to perform searches on.

+## Tests

+Tests are all under `tests/`.
+We some fixtures and mocking to make testing fast and remove side effects.
+Don't worry if you don't understand it now.
+You can just focus on reading the actual test functions.
+If you feel lost and need to print something out in the screen, you can use the `main.py` script.
+It's using the testing database.
+The same one used for `test_search.py`.

 ## The Importer
 Your `import_gists_to_database` function will take three parameters: